DanielArnett/360-VJ/README.md

 ##How to use
 To make your own shader plugin, all you do is copy/paste the shader code into the source file, change the plugin information and rename the resulting dll.
 There are some things to take note of, but hopefully the code and documentation are clear enough.

+Refer to the documentation for further details.

 ##Credits
 Implementation by Lynn Jarvis leadedge@adam.com.au